 Rhiannon Aubrey is a true Floridian, born and raised in Delray Beach.
 She received her Bachelors of Business Administration in Accounting, as well as her Masters in Taxation, from the University of Miami.
 After graduation, Mrs. Aubrey spent five years with a fast-paced certified public accounting and consulting firm before transitioning into the childcare industry.
 She worked for four years as the Supervisor of Operational Accounting for a national childcare company, overseeing the day-to-day, corporate-level operations of multiple centers.
 Mrs. Aubrey’s husband, Kyle, is currently the Head of School at Saint Joseph’s.
-Together, they have a son who currently attends St. Joe's.
+Together, they have two sons who currently attend St. Joe's.
 Outside of work, Mrs. Aubrey enjoys spending time with family and friends, cooking and baking, and catching as many movies, concerts, and TV shows as she can.

 Kelly DuBois was born and raised in Boynton Beach and is a third generation Floridian.
 Mrs. DuBois’ husband, Robby, and their elder two sons, Trey and Mason, are SJES alums, and their other two children currently attend Saint Joseph’s.
 Kelly has been an active volunteer at Saint Joseph’s Episcopal School, participating in various events, such as chairing the Annual Fund campaign, being a Room Parent, and serving on the Board of the Parent Organization.
 Mrs. DuBois attended Palm Beach Community College and Florida Atlantic University to study Interior Design.
 She also has served as a volunteer in a variety of capacities for Saint Joseph’s Episcopal Church, as well as for charities in our local community.
 Her volunteer experience proves beneficial in her role as the Development Director.

 Richard Nevad has been employed by Saint Joseph’s Episcopal School since 2012.
 When he’s not doing Security, he lends his expertise in keeping the campus running smoothly.
 He has also served as assistant coach for several of our boys’ sports teams, including flag football and soccer.
 Mr. Nevad is a graduate of Atlantic Community High School and Palm Beach Community College.
 In 1973, Rick began his long career with Sears & Roebuck as a refrigeration technician where he earned his United States EPA certification.
 He worked there for 37 years before retiring in 2010.
 While working for Sears, Rick received his EMT license and security certification from Broward Community College.
 He worked part-time for Professional Security and Professional Ambulance from 1973 – 1979.
 He was very active in East Boynton Beach Little League where he served as a coach and Vice President for many years.
-Mr. Nevad has been married for 39 years to his high school sweetheart, Catherine “Cathy” Reichert Nevad, PK teacher at SJES.
+Mr. Nevad has been married for over 40 years to his high school sweetheart, Catherine “Cathy” Reichert Nevad, PK teacher at SJES.
 Together they have three children: Abby, also a teacher at St. Joe’s, Matthew, and Sarah, and one grandson, Tyler.
 All are SJES alum!

 Mr. Braswell was born in Fayetteville, North Carolina and moved to Deerfield Beach, Florida as a small boy.
 He is a graduate of Atlantic High School.
 Upon graduation, he worked full-time for the City of Delray Beach in the water treatment plant along with other miscellaneous jobs.
 Later, he began his career for DuBois Farms as a shipping and sales manager for 25+ years.
 Mr. Braswell served as president of the Board of the Palm Beach County Farm Bureau for 12 years and serves on the board of his homeowners' association.
 The Braswell family still serves as active volunteers and received the honor of The Heads Award in 2007 for their service.
 Cary works security and helps with maintenance, along with his wife Melissa who is a Junior Kindergarten assistant teacher, at St. Joseph’s Episcopal School.
 They have two children, Zachary and Chelsea, who, along with his wife, are alumni of the school.

 The Rev. Lynne E. Jones received her B.A. from Florida State University, a juris doctor from University of Florida School of Law, and an M. Div. from the General Theological Seminary.
-Before being ordained an Episcopal priest twenty-two years ago, she practiced law in Florida and Georgia.
+Before being ordained an Episcopal priest over 20 years ago, she practiced law in Florida and Georgia.
 After graduation from seminary, she served in parish ministry as associate priest and as rector in the Diocese of Southeast Florida and in the Diocese of Upper South Carolina.
 Most recently, she was the Director of Spiritual Care at the Hanley Center, a residential treatment facility for those who suffer from the disease of addiction.
 Pastor Lynne has led retreats and pilgrimages, as well as headed Christian education programs in various parishes she has served.
-She is very excited to become a part of the St. Joseph’s team.
+She is very excited to be a part of the St. Joseph’s team.

 Mrs. Nevad has been a part of Saint Joseph’s School for as long as she can remember.
 Her mother, Beverly Reichert, taught Kindergarten for 38 years.
 On campus, the Reichert Center houses the PK, JK, and Kindergarten rooms, and Mrs. Nevad’s father was the Headmaster.
 Mrs. Nevad is an alum of Saint Joseph’s School, is a member of the graduating class of 1971, and has been a teacher here since 1988.
 Mrs. Nevad earned her Child Development Associate and obtained her Bachelor of Arts in Early Childhood Education.
-Mrs. Nevad has been happily married for 38 years.
+Mrs. Nevad has been happily married for over 40 years.
 Together with her husband, Rick, they have three adult children, who also graduated from Saint Joseph’s, and one terrific grandson who is also a St. Joseph’s alum.
 Mrs. Nevad loves children, working with families, and experiencing the joy of seeing young children develop in every way.
 This is precisely why she chose to become a teacher.
-2015 marks Mrs. Nevad’s 27th year as an early childhood educator and lifelong learner.
+2018 marks Mrs. Nevad’s 30th year as an early childhood educator and lifelong learner.
 She believes that every child wants to learn and to develop new skills and information in an individual way, and she believes in encouraging and fostering those interests.

 Working at Saint Joseph’s Episcopal School is part of Miss Abby’s heritage.
-Her grandmother, Beverly Reichert, started the Kindergarten program 53 years ago.
+Her grandmother, Beverly Reichert, started the Kindergarten program over 50 years ago.
 Mr. Reichert was Head of School, and Miss Abby’s aunt created the Junior Kindergarten program.
-Miss Abby’s mother started the Pre-K and is an alum of the school, as is she and her brother and sister.
+Miss Abby’s mother started the Pre-K program and is an alum of the school, as is she and her brother and sister.
 Miss Abby’s son, Tyler, is also a graduate of St. Joseph’s.
 Miss Abby began her career in 1999 as the assistant in Junior Kindergarten.
 She is currently the JK Teacher with a Bachelor of Arts in Early Childhood Education.
 She looks forward to many more years at Saint Joseph’s and continuing her long relationship with her school “family".

 Melissa Braswell was born and raised in Boynton Beach.
 Mrs. Braswell and her two children are alumni of Saint Joseph’s Episcopal School.
 She has been an active volunteer at Saint Joseph’s for many years, participating in everything from coaching volleyball, chairing the annual Tea & Treasures event, and serving on the Board of the Parent Organization.
 Mrs. Braswell graduated from Palm Beach Community College with an Associate degree in Business Management, and she became certified by the Department of Children and Families as a Florida Child Care Professional.
 She managed a child development center for six years in Boynton Beach and then transitioned to Seacrest Christian School, working with children in Kindergarten through second grade.
 Mrs. Braswell’s passion for teaching is driven by her love of children and God, as well as by her years of experience and knowledge.